Chrysler Voyager: Sixth generation (2020–2026)

-The 2022 Voyager is targeted exclusively for fleet buyers.
-Only offered in the LX model, the 2022 Voyager includes standard features that include heated front seats and steering wheel, second-row Stow 'n Go seats, clear air filtration system, Uconnect 5 system as well as power sliding doors and rear lift gate.
-There are just two option packages that provide more driver-assist and connectivity features.
+The 2022 Voyager was targeted exclusively for fleet buyers.
+Only offered in the LX model, the 2022 Voyager included standard features such as heated front seats and steering wheel, second-row Stow 'n Go seats, clear air filtration system, Uconnect 5 system as well as power sliding doors and rear lift gate.
+There were just two option packages, providing more driver-assist and connectivity features.

 The fleet-only 2022 Voyager model is predicted by Kelley Blue Book to have "attractive deals on the used market" as the rental companies begin selling them in a few years.

 Public sales of the Voyager were discontinued in 2021, making it a fleet exclusive model.
 For the 2023 model year, the LX remained the only model on offer.
 The Voyager returned to the retail market for the 2025 model year, offered exclusively in an unnamed base trim.
+In 2026, for the 2027 model year, the LX model was reintegrated into the Pacifica, while still retaining the pre-facelift design.

 Seating features

 The Chrysler Voyager has incorporated various seating systems for their minivans to enhance interior flexibility.